JamesOQ/Tunning-Up-Music-Highway/README.md

 Files Included:

-Checkpoints:
+#### Checkpoints

-- Contains all required PDF files for the written checkpoints submitted during the project.
+- Contains all required PDF files for the written checkpoints submitted at key stages of the project, including proposal drafts, progress updates, and the final report.